brynbellomy/iOS-BlingLord/README.markdown

                                      }]];
 // ... etc

-// pass the array to a newly created ILLBlingLord and add it to your view
+// pass the array to a newly created SEBlingLord and add it to your view
 // ... but for the love of god, please don't use [UIImage imageNamed:]
-ILLBlingLord *board = [ILLBlingLord initWithTitle:@"Welcome" items:items launcherImage:[UIImage imageNamed:@"navbtn_home.png"]];
+SEBlingLord *board = [SEBlingLord initWithTitle:@"Welcome" items:items launcherImage:[UIImage imageNamed:@"navbtn_home.png"]];
 [self.view addSubview:board];
 ```